nikitatran/JUMPLibraryProject/README.md

 # Assignment: Library Project

-A website for a library where you can login as a librarian a patron who can checkout and return books.
+A website for a library where you can login as a patron who can checkout and return books.
 Utilizes JDBC, Servlets, JSPs, and Maven.

 By Nikita Tran, David Knittel, Austin Brooks for Cognixia Full Stack Java course